-- Robert H. N. Ho Family Foundation Scholars.
+- Buddhist Ministry Initiative International Fellows.
 Provides an opportunity for students from Asian countries to study Buddhist ministry at HDS.

 - Ministers in the Vicinity.
 Designed for pastors, ministers, rabbis, and others engaged in full-time ministry within 50 miles of the HDS campus who would like to take courses either for audit or credit at HDS.